uthcode/learntosolveit/source/quotes.rst

   easily write an advertising jingle, but his motivation for learning music was to create something beautiful.

-* For indeed, there is nothing in the intellect which was not in the senses, except the intellect itself.
-Music is the pleasure the human mind experiences from counting without being aware that it is counting.
-Nothing exists and nothing happens without a reason why it is so, and not otherwise.
-  - Gottfried Leibniz
+* Music is the pleasure the human mind experiences from counting without being aware that it is counting. - Gottfried Leibniz

 Everything
 ==========